 2012: Publication of Always, a novella; 2012: Launch of AsiaLIFE Thailand.

 2013: Launch of Horizon Thailand.

 2015: Launch of ASEAN Forum; Publication of To Cook A Spider, a novel.

 2016: Winner of award at Essex Book Festival Crime Writing Short Story Competition for A Slow Death; Publication of Peppered Justice.

 2017: Launched Travel Begins at 40, a website designed for the independent-minded 40+ and 50+ traveller.

 2021: Launched London Begins at 40 lifestyle and travel website to provide information on what to do in London for both Londoners and visitors to the capital.

-2021: Published Unravelling the Web, the third in the Inspector Satya Cambodian triology, following on from To Cook a Spider and Peppered Justice, as well as The Circle Line, a novel set in London and Chile at the end of the 20th Century.
+2023: Published Unravelling the Web, the third in the Inspector Satya Cambodian triology, following on from To Cook a Spider and Peppered Justice, as well as The Circle Line, a novel set in London and Chile at the end of the 20th Century.